 A major loss of “quasi public” courts.

 Boulder Valley School District courts and CU tennis courts have also done their part in easing pressure on public tennis courts.
-Boulder Parks and Rec has long maintained that the ratio of public courts to population size in Boulder is comparable to that of like-sized cities.
-But their figures are skewed, in that they count the school district courts as “public” courts, which they are most definitely not.
-Understandably, the school district prioritizes student activities and student safety.
+But understandably, the school district prioritizes student activities and student safety.
 As a result, school district courts are NOT available to the public any time school is in session – or anytime that school events are taking place on the courts.
 And the school district has recently increased its scrutiny of and enforcement of these rules.
 The result is at least another fourteen courts have been removed from public play during the weekdays.

 Finally, the CU South tennis campus, a twelve-court facility which for years has provided a home for tennis camps, tennis tournaments, and USTA league matches, is scheduled to be removed within the next few years.
 This will result in those same tennis camps, tournaments, and league teams looking for a new home on our limited pool of public tennis courts, further contributing to overcrowding.

-In short, the next few years for Boulder public tennis look like a slow-motion trainwreck.
+In short, the next few years for Boulder public tennis look like a slow-motion trainwreck, with more players crowding onto fewer and fewer available public courts for all the reasons listed above.
 But we can do something about it.

 The members of the Boulder Tennis Association, and the BTA Board of Directors that guides it, have spent the last four years trying to get the powers-that-be in the City of Boulder to pay attention to this issue.
 Our efforts have included speaking up at City Council meetings, speaking in front of the Boulder Parks Advisory Board, organizing a unified tennis community response to the online survey about the new Parks and Recreation Master Plan, and organizing the flooding of master plan open houses with concerned tennis players.
 All this along with countless meetings with Parks and Recreation directors and managers, school district facilities managers, and CU Athletics Department representatives.
 So know that the Boulder Tennis Association is not sitting on its hands watching this happen.